 As its name suggests, this is the largest of our wood-rushes.
 It grows in woods and moors on acidic soil.
 It forms large tussocks of plants.
 Each stem ends with many stiff stalks which re-branch several times.
 The flowers grow in groups of 3 or 4 at the tips of these stalks.
+It flowers in May to June.

-You can find this in Underlaid Wood and also round Silverdale Village.
+You can find this in Underlaid Wood at SD485782 and also round Silverdale Village.